arik31/CV-HW/README.md

 DeblureGAN-pytorch
 swin2sr

 All the above are to be treated as black-boxes.
-I have made only the minimum changes in it to make it work.
+I have made only the minimum changes in them to make them work.
 #### Utilities
 debug_utils - plotting functions
 weights - folder for all the relevant weight files